mkogan1/ceph-utils/cbauto/README.md

 in an infinite loop with the intention of stress testing Ceph storage performance/memory usage.

 Fwatures
-* Monitor the storage `%RAW USED` and perform a gc & purge to free space.
+* Monitor the storage `ceph df` `%RAW USED` between iterations and free space if necesary.

 ### Pre-requisites: ###